Quick Answer

 | Risk handling | Issues handled only after they surface | Assumptions, dependencies, and exceptions logged early with ownership | Risk log entry with date and owner |

 Billing is often where a solid project starts to feel risky.
 If you issue EU VAT invoices, Article 226 includes detail requirements.
 If you invoice in Australia, threshold-based tax invoice rules apply, including guidance for taxable sales of less than $1,000.
-Add this note inside your invoice template: Add current requirement after verification.
+Treat jurisdiction-specific invoice fields as verification items until the current official requirements have been checked against source records.

 Step 2.
 Keep a minimal operating-asset system.
 You do not need a large playbook.
 You need a small set of live assets you can maintain without drift: